Bhavin-Pathak/clocksy/README.md

 If you encounter any problems or have questions, please open an issue on GitHub or contact the maintainers.

-## Acknowledgments
+## 🙏 Acknowledgments

 - Thanks to all contributors who help improve Clocksy
 - Built with React and modern web technologies
-- Inspired by the need for a clean, functional digital clock application
+- Inspired by the need for a clean, functional clock application